json-schema-org/website/pages/draft/2019-09/migration-notes.md

 }
 ```

-This allows cleaner recursive references and helps with schema composition across documents.
+This allows cleaner recursive references and helps with schema composition across your documents.